Benington

 A. D. Mills, "A Dictionary of English Place-Names," Oxford University Press, 1991.

-- For governance, the parish was in the ancient Skirbeck Wapentake in the parts of Holland.
+- The parish was in the ancient Skirbeck Wapentake in the parts of Holland.

 - A December, 1880, Local Government Board Order transferred a detached part of this parish, with 76 inhabitants, to Leake.